5amCurfew/xtkt/README.md

 1. Handle Pagination
     * `limit` - parameter specifying the number of items to return per page
-    * `next` - APIs may use different field names, such as next, nextLink, nextPage, or others, to indicate the URL for the next page of results
+    * :white_check_mark: `next` - APIs may use different field names, such as next, nextLink, nextPage, or others, to indicate the URL for the next page of results
     * `offset`- parameter specifying the starting position of the data to return.
 For example, if offset=10, the API will skip the first 10 items and return the next set of items

 2. Handle authorisation